CSCI-499003-Fall2018/semester-project-ice2meetu/README.md

 #### Postgres Branch notes
 To use heroku, you have to:

-- Download the Heroku CLI
+- Download the (Heroku CLI)[/https://devcenter.heroku.com/articles/heroku-cli#download-and-install]
 - Create a heroku dev account if you don't already have one
 - give email to me, so you can be added as a contributor
 - Use the following commands to set the DATABASE_URL enviroment variable